What is National Debt?

 The method of payment refers to the source from which repayment is derived.
 Typically, taxes are used to repay government debt, but repayments can be derived from a specific source, such as tolls, if the debt is used for the construction of a highway.

 National debt can be held either by citizens or foreigners.
 The debt held by citizens is in the local currency, while the debt held by foreigners is typically in the foreign currency.
-Any government exerts more control over the local currency; hence, the risk of default is much lower for the debt held by citizens.
+This adds an element of foreign currency risk hence, the risk of default is much lower for the debt held by citizens.

 Debt vs. Deficit